 In Further Detail:

-A fair share of Lake Trout and Steelhead (Rainbow Trout) are typically caught this time year still as well as an occasional Coho and possible catches of Brown Trout.
 This is an exciting time to be on the lake fishing for trophy, line screaming Chinook!
 For most people, these fish – along with our Lake, Brown, and Rainbow Trout – will be the largest and hardest fighting fish our customers have ever caught in their lives.

 As you can see, there are many different times of the season to consider salmon & trout fishing during the spring, summer, and fall.
 And when we don’t encounter a hot bite, fishing is still usually good, offering an exciting “mixed bag” of fish to be caught.
 Many seasoned Windycitysalmon customers come fishing several times each season to target specific species at their best times.